The White Slave (1939 film): Synopsis

 At the beginning of the twentieth century a Frenchwoman marries a westernised Turkish diplomat and travels with him to his homeland with romantic expectations of an Arabian Nights lifestyle.
-However she is shocked on getting there by the repressive attitude towards woman.
+However she is shocked on getting there by the repressive attitude towards women.
 Worse her husband falls out of favour with the Sultan, who faces growing dissent from the Young Turk movement.